If you’ve found yourself asking ‘why?’ or ‘how?’ in relation to language, linguistics is for you.

 Linguistics graduates find employment in a wide range of professions, from business to commerce, government, and education.
 The broad interdisciplinary training means that our graduates emerge with transferable skills that are greatly sought after by employers; for example, students learn to analyse quantitative data, construct abstract (grammatical) models, and test alternative hypotheses.
 In fact, among the Arts and Humanities graduates from Cambridge linguists are especially employable.

 If you come to Trinity you will join a small but vibrant group of students whose interests span the whole range of linguistics topics.
-The external Director of Studies is Dr Napoleon Katsos, whose interests are in language acquisition and processing.
+The external Director of Studies is Dr Napoleon Katsos, whose interests are in language acquisition, multilingualism and language processing.

 If you apply to Trinity, you will have one academic interview.
 You will be provided with some written material, which will form the basis of the interview.
 Typical conditional offers for those taking A-levels vary between A*AA and A*A*A; comparable conditions are set for those taking the IB and other school-leaving examinations.
-Generally, we find that candidates who are taking an A-level in a foreign language or English Language are especially well-prepared for the course.
-The usual general conditions outlined in the‘ Acceptable A-level Subject Combinations’ section apply.
+Generally, we find that candidates who are taking an A-level in a foreign language (modern or classical) or English Language are especially well-prepared for the course.
+However, in Linguistics we consider candidates from a wide range of backgrounds and there is no prescribed combination of A-levels.

 Trinity organises the annual Linguistics competition for Year 12 (Lower 6th) students.
 The Essay Prize aims to raise awareness of the systematic study of language as an interesting and multifaceted subject in and of itself.
 It is hoped that the Prize will encourage students with an interest in linguistics to explore this further and to apply for a University course in this subject.
 In addition, the Prize aims to recognise the achievements of high-calibre students from whatever background they may come, as well as the achievements of those who teach them.